m-bock/purescript-transit/README.md

 ### Type signatures

-Understanding the type signatures that transit enforces helps clarify how the type system ensures correctness.
-This section demonstrates the exact types that each match handler must satisfy, showing how transit uses `Variant` types to represent subsets of possible states.
+Understanding the type signatures that **Transit** enforces helps clarify how the type system ensures correctness.
+This section demonstrates the exact types that each match handler must satisfy, showing how **Transit** uses `Variant` types to represent subsets of possible states.

 Full source code: _[test/Examples/Signatures.purs](test/Examples/Signatures.purs)_

-This chapter demonstrates the type signatures that transit enforces for your update functions.
+This chapter demonstrates the type signatures that **Transit** enforces for your update functions.
 To show these signatures without implementing the actual logic, we use an `unimplemented` helper function that satisfies the type checker:

 <!-- PD_START:purs
 filePath: test/Examples/Signatures.purs